coreos/bootkube/design-principles.md

     - Required flag coordination means certain `render` assets will only work with certain `start` flags, and this is something we should avoid.
     - For example, `bootkube render --self-hosted-etcd` requires no changes when ultimately running `bootkube start`.
 - Avoid adding feature flags as much as possible.
 This makes testing & stability very difficult to maintain.
-    - Users customize their cluster by modifying the output of bootkube render to fit their configuration.
-Users can generate their own assets for use with bootkube start, subject to following a small number of conventions.
+    - Users customize their cluster by modifying the output of `bootkube render` to fit their configuration.
+Users can generate their own assets for use with `bootkube start`, subject to following a small number of conventions.
     - Complex rendering needs can be handled by custom rendering tools.
         - For example, the [CoreOS Tectonic Installer](https://github.com/coreos/tectonic-installer) performs its own rendering step, but utilizes `bootkube start` to launch the cluster.
 - Launching compute resources is out of scope.
 Bootkube merely provides quickstart examples, but should not be prescriptive.